whitneyburton/portfolios/students/1710-back/tyler-madsen/20171109-tyler-madsen-m1.md

 #### What did you learn from your independent projects?

-* I learned that I am capable of solving "complex" problems on my own.
+* I learned that I am capable of solving "complex" problems on my own and in a group.
 My past coding and logical/analytical experience shined through in my ability quickly understand and break down the problem at hand.
 I also learned that there is often an "Aha!" breakthrough moment when faced with a problem that almost always occurs, so I wouldn't let myself feel too down if I didn't understand something right away.
 I would either find help in solving the problem or move onto something else until I could.

 #### What did you learn from your paired projects?